CiscoDevNet/intersight-powershell/docs/Set-IntersightEquipmentSwitchCard.md

 ```

 ### -Thermal
-The Thermal status of the fabric interconnect.\n* `unknown` - The default state of the sensor (in case no data is received).\n* `ok` - State of the sensor indicating the sensor&amp;apos;s temperature range is okay.\n* `upper-non-recoverable` - State of the sensor indicating that the temperature is extremely high above normal range.\n* `upper-critical` - State of the sensor indicating that the temperature is above normal range.\n* `upper-non-critical` - State of the sensor indicating that the temperature is a little above the normal range.\n* `lower-non-critical` - State of the sensor indicating that the temperature is a little below the normal range.\n* `lower-critical` - State of the sensor indicating that the temperature is below normal range.\n* `lower-non-recoverable` - State of the sensor indicating that the temperature is extremely below normal range.
+The Thermal status of the fabric interconnect.\n* `unknown` - The default state of the sensor (in case no data is received).\n* `ok` - State of the sensor indicating the sensor&apos;s temperature range is okay.\n* `upper-non-recoverable` - State of the sensor indicating that the temperature is extremely high above normal range.\n* `upper-critical` - State of the sensor indicating that the temperature is above normal range.\n* `upper-non-critical` - State of the sensor indicating that the temperature is a little above the normal range.\n* `lower-non-critical` - State of the sensor indicating that the temperature is a little below the normal range.\n* `lower-critical` - State of the sensor indicating that the temperature is below normal range.\n* `lower-non-recoverable` - State of the sensor indicating that the temperature is extremely below normal range.

 ```yaml
 Type: EquipmentSwitchCard.ThermalEnum